NOAA-EMC/NCEPLIBS-grib_util/src/tocgrib2super/docs/user_guide.md

 message if the requested field is the only field in the GRIB2 message.

+This program is used by operational applications that include AQM, GLMP, and RAP.

 ### Input Files

 - 5 Namelist of grib fields and associated wmo headers.